 Stress Builds Capacity

-Stress is an unavoidable part of life – and one that arises under positive and negative conditions.
+Stress is an unavoidable part of life that arises under positive and negative conditions.
 Getting married, moving into your dream house, or enjoying an outstanding personal achievement are all happy life experiences that nonetheless bring stress.
 Even welcome events cause stress when they involve adapting to new conditions.
-In fact, humans experience all change as stressful, because adaptation requires us to work at the edge of our current capacities.
+Humans experience all change as stressful because adaptation requires us to work at the edge of our current capacities.

 We wouldn’t want teens to avoid stress, even if they could, because teens build their capacities when they stretch beyond their comfort zones.
-Going away to camp for a second summer is almost always easier than heading to camp the first summer, thanks to the growth that comes with being away from home the first time around.
+Going away to camp for a second summer is almost always easier than heading to camp the first summer, thanks to the growth that comes with being away from home the first time.
 Even with unpleasant events such as being dumped or having a good friend move away, there are upsides to the stress.
-Research tells us that people who are able to weather challenging life experiences go on to be more resilient when faced with new difficulties.
+Research tells us that people who can weather challenging life experiences become more resilient when faced with new difficulties.

 Avoidance Feeds Anxiety

 Humans instinctively avoid whatever we fear.
-Avoidance serves a useful purpose when it protects us from real dangers, such as poisonous snakes or dark alleyways.
-But avoiding aspects of everyday life, such as dogs or elevators, makes anxiety worse and can lead to full-blown phobias.
+Avoidance is useful when it protects us from real dangers, such as poisonous snakes or dark alleyways.
+But avoiding everyday life, such as dogs or elevators, worsens anxiety and can lead to full-blown phobias.

 Avoidance doesn’t just feed anxiety, it serves up a two-course meal.
 First, avoidance brings immediate relief, which makes teens want to repeat the anxiety-avoidance-relief cycle.
 For example, a teenager who fears taking an elevator will feel much better if she decides to take the stairs instead.
 The next time she considers riding an elevator, she’ll remember how much better it felt to take the stairs and will want to repeat that experience.

-Though psychologists see anxiety and stress and normal, we also recognize that they can cross the line into unhealthy territory.
+Though psychologists see anxiety and stress as normal, we also recognize that they can cross the line into unhealthy territory.
 Anxiety is unhealthy if it occurs in the absence of a threat or if the anxiety is much more intense than makes sense.
 For example, teens shouldn’t feel anxious when nothing is amiss, and a well-prepared student shouldn’t have a panic attack when taking a minor quiz.
-Stress is unhealthy if it is chronic—coming without breaks or any chance for recovery—or if it stems from emotionally overwhelming trauma.
-But even when anxiety and stress do reach unhealthy levels, psychologists can offer a variety of highly effective treatments.
+Stress is unhealthy if it is chronic — coming without breaks or any chance for recovery — or if it stems from emotionally overwhelming trauma.
+But even when anxiety and stress reach unhealthy levels, psychologists can offer a variety of highly effective treatments.

 The bottom line?
-It’s that there’s no need for teenagers (or anyone else, for that matter!) to feel anxious about feeling anxious or stressed about being stressed.
-Psychologists have long understood that both of these emotions are in most cases normal, helpful, and healthy aspects of being human.
+There’s no need for teenagers (or anyone else, for that matter!) to feel anxious about being stressed or stressed about being stressed.
+Psychologists have long understood that both of these emotions are, in most cases, normal, helpful, and healthy aspects of being human.